Executive Recruitment Resources

 With the rise of the Internet, many companies have found it substantially less expensive (read: up to 75 percent cheaper) and more efficient to create in-house executive search committees to find the best executive matches.
 Through the utilization of white-collar social media networks and professional public databases, finding prospective candidates is now much simpler.
 Those same social media tools also help recruiters build relationships with candidates, and continue those professional relationships into the long-term.
-Additionally, internal recruiters know their companies better than any third-party and develop within a company's culture.
+Additionally, internal recruiters know their companies better than any third-party and develop their expertise, connections and understanding within a company's culture.

 The method used is dependent upon each individual company.
 Keeping an external recruitment firm on retainer gives a company access to large professional networks of potential candidates without having to research and maintain those networks itself.
 Developing an internal committee lowers the cost of the executive recruitment process and ensures that the recruiters are well versed in company culture and values.